 Heat/energy recovery ventilator is a new product category for the regulations.
 The amendments introduce verification requirements, reporting requirements and testing standards.
 For HRVs and ERVs manufactured after January 1, 2020, the amendment will require submission of energy efficiency reports and importation reports.
 There is no requirement for minimum efficiency levels.

-Commercial gas storage water heaters are another new product category.
+Commercial gas storage water heaters will also now come under the Energy Efficiency Regulations.
 The amendment has two different sets of minimum energy performance levels.
-Replacement units manufactured after July 1, 2023, need to meet U.S. levels.
-All other units manufactured after July 1, 2023, need to be at condensing levels.
+Replacement units manufactured after July 1, 2023 need to meet U.S. levels.
+All other units manufactured after July 1, 2023 need to be at condensing levels.

-For Amendment 16, central air conditioners and heat pumps will now have MEP standard levels when in off mode for products manufactured after July 2017.
+Under Amendment 16, central air conditioners and heat pumps will now have MEP standard levels when in the “off mode” for products manufactured after July 2017.
 The MEP standard levels are aligned with current U.S. levels.